Qishn

-Qishn (قشن) is a coastal town in Al Mahrah Governorate, seat of Qishn District in southern Yemen.
-It has a landing strip, which is currently not in use.
+Qishn (قشن) is a city in Mahra Governorate which serves as the seat of Qishn District in southern Yemen.
+Qishn was the historic capital of the Mahra Sultanate and currently serves as the cultural center of the Arabic Mahri people.

+History

 Historically, Qishn was a port from which incense was exported.
 The traveller and explorer Freya Stark notes that, "...from Qishn, 200 to 250 tons (of incense, annually)".
-The port was known to the British East India Company as Kisseen.
+The port was known to the East India Company as Kisseen.

+Yemeni civil war

+Qishn was formerly currently under the control of the Southern Transitional Council (STC) as of the Yemeni civil war.

+Lifestyle

 Today, the people of Qishn earn most of their income through fishing, farming, or the rearing of livestock.